-The Centre for Entrepreneurs (CFE) is the UK’s leading entrepreneurship think tank.
-It researches the economic and social value created by entrepreneurs.
+The Centre for Entrepreneurs (CFE) is the UK’s leading entrepreneurship foundation.
+We work to make the country more entrepreneurial.